 Disclaimer: This is my opinion based on preliminary research of Ray Peat’s body of work and my client experience in a clinical setting on thyroid health (read: hormone and endocrine health).
 This is not to disrespect Ray Peat, the person.
-I have not read probably even half the research and writing he has done and to that, I can say that my opinions may not correctly depict his point of view.
+I have not read probably even a fraction of the research and writing he has done and to that, I can say that my opinions may not correctly depict his point of view.

 I completed the first manuscript of Carnivore Cure in 2019 and for most of 2020, I have been working on Carnivore Cure graphics and manuscript edits.
 And then the pandemic happened.
 I decided to stay off social media for many reasons, but one reason was that I saw one too many influencers and leaders all of a sudden turning their back on a meat-based diet—maybe because so many of the community was too.